shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise4.md

 6. Click on **Create**.

 7. Once the Configuration profile assignment is completed successfully, it will take around 20-30 minutes to get the Status as Conformant.

+### Task summary

+In this exercise, you enabled Azure Active Directory (AAD) authentication and Managed Identity on virtual machines by deploying a VM extension.
+Additionally, you activated Automanage on existing machines to streamline configuration and monitoring.
+This process simplified identity management and automated the operational tasks necessary for managing VMs efficiently in Azure, ensuring enhanced security and compliance across the cloud environment.

+Click on **Next** from the lower right corner to move on to the next page.